ajoz/ajoz.github.io/_posts/2017-11-09-4developers-lodz-afterthoughts.markdown

 disqus: true
 ---

-After [Mobilization](https://mobilization.pl) is finally finished and wrapped up I have time for other events.
+[Mobilization](https://mobilization.pl) is finally finished and wrapped up so I have time for other events.
 I've started my end of the year conference marathon with [4Developers Łódź](https://lodz.4developers.org.pl/).
 For anyone unfamiliar with this brand it's `backend` / `fronted` related conference with some `agile` sprinkled on top.
 Although it's not my daily cup of tea I went there to check what new and fun Java things Android will be missing for years ;-) Jokes aside, I like to listen to some web related stuff to learn, get inspired and stretch my brain a little.

 The conference was held inside the campus of Bionanopark on the outskirts of Łódź.
 This is my city and still, I had some issues with finding the place.
 The building was nice the rooms also but you could feel it was not meant for larger conferences.
 Enough complaining!

 ### O annotacjach - czas powstrzymać demony - Jarosław Ratajski

-It was the first talk of the conference I picked and I must say that I did it without any hesitation.
+It was the first talk I picked and I must say that I did it without any hesitation.
 I know Jarek from his talks that he held on [JUG Łódź](https://www.meetup.com/Java-User-Group-Lodz/) and they were imho one of the best we had in years.
 That said, I knew I was up for a treat.

 Just from the title, you can easily guess it was a rant of a sort ;-) A rant indeed but a well-deserved one.
 Jarek was showing common issues with "enterprise" code related to annotations, to name a few: